kracr/ODPReco/README.md

 *Structural Analysis-*

 It is the one in which the OWL file of the given ontology is compared with the OWL file of all the listed ODPs.
 This is done via Doc2Vec.
 The OWL file is analysed by its properties- SubClass, ObjectPropertyDomain, ObjectPropertyRange, DisjointClasses, etc. The axioms of the ontology are extracted using the OWL API.
-Apart from the axioms, the structure of the ontology is also analysed through its graph.
+Apart from the axioms, the structure of the ontology is also analysed through its graph arrangement.

 *Behavioural Analysis-*